nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

 |NCS| provides a friendly wrapper that configures FEM based on devicetree (DTS) and Kconfig information.
 To enable FEM support, you must enable FEM and MPSL, and add an ``nrf_radio_fem`` node in the devicetree file.
-The node can also be provided by the target board devicetree file or by an overlay file.
+The node can also be provided by the devicetree file of the target devkit or by an overlay file.
 See :ref:`zephyr:dt-guide` for more information about the DTS data structure, and :ref:`zephyr:dt_vs_kconfig` for information about differences between DTS and Kconfig.

 .. _ug_radio_fem_requirements: